khorsthuis/anymind-test/README.md

 ## Calling the api

-When everything has started running successfully, the following queries can be executed at 'http://localhost:8080' to retrieve the required responses:
+When everything has started running successfully, the following queries can be executed at 'http://localhost:8080' or 'http://localhost:8080/graphiql' to retrieve the required responses:

 ### Retrieving all supported payment methods:
 ```